raycast/extensions/extensions/screensaver-runner/README.md

 # Screensaver Runner

-Run the screensaver set in your mac preferences
+Run your Mac's screensaver from Raycast.

 ## Run Screensaver